frankpablo/smith-site/docs/teaching/csc110/csc110installVSCode.md

 8. Proceed to [lab0 on Moodle](https://moodle.smith.edu/mod/assign/view.php?id=1146269).

 _If you have trouble with any of these steps, see Backup for Option A (below)._

+### 4. Remove automatic suggestions (they are annoying)

+1. Open the settings by pressing the following combination: On Mac: press the command button and then the comma (CMD + ",")  or (⌘,).
+On Windows: press Control and comma (Ctrl + ",")
+2. On the search bar, write: *Editor:Suggest*
+3. On the resulting list of matches, one has the name *Editor: Quick Suggestions*.
+Under it, there is a link to *Editor: Suggest On Trigger Characters*.
+Select that link.
+4. On the resulting page, you will see a series of selected options that start with *Editor:Suggest:*.
+There are many of them... please unselect them all.

 <br>